yarko/scrapedoc/source/tutorials/intro.rst

 More than one node is found - ``show`` displays all of them.

 The text of these nodes seems like it would serve nicely as an outline, so lets capture those.
-To see what the various variables of a table currently have, we ``show out``, which shows pending output (the current table's contents).
+To see what the various variables of a table currently have, we issue the ``show out`` command to show pending output (the current table's contents).
-The form of the display is *YAML*.
 |S| variables are lists of values.
 Varible names are shown with a colon (``my_var:``), and their values are shown preceded by a '-'.